mikezalik/plantcollector/README.md

 pip3 install -r requirements.txt
 ```

-In order to setup a local environment you'll need to change this field in plantcollector/settings.py
+To set up a local environment you'll need to change this field in plantcollector/settings.py

 ```
 DATABASES = {